 Vicky first got to know Spain as a child on family holidays and in 1990 her travel writing and journalism took her to Madrid, where she has covered food as culture, flamenco (song, guitar and dance), the visual arts and social issues.
 Her travel book writing on Spain includes Insight’s pocket guides to Madrid, Valencia and the Costa Blanca, and collaborations with Michelin Green Guides and Eyewitness Visual Guides.
 She has also worked on projects in various media to bring flamenco to new audiences outside Spain.
 In recent years her interests in food and history have come together: she has spoken about Spanish food history and culture at various events, revised and contributed new articles on Spanish food culture for the Oxford Companion to Food, designed historical food walks in Madrid and written guest spots for blogs.

 In 2017, she published the first English-language translation of the eighteenth-century Spanish culinary classic, New Art of Cookery by Juan Altamiras, complete with added narrative context and notes.
 It won the Jane Grigson Trust Award 2017.
 The Spanish edition, also published in 2017, has been awarded the Aragonese Academy of Gastronomy’s Prize for Best Gastronomic Research 2017 and Best Publication of 2017 at the National Gastronomy Awards.
+In 2019, the book also received the Juan Altamiras Prize: Ayuntamiento de La Almunia.

 Book website available in both English and Spanish: